 3. Gains Network — the gTrade leverage specialist

 gTrade pioneered synthetic multi-asset perps backed by collateral vaults.
-It lists crypto, forex, commodities, and stock perps with a flat 0.05% fee per side, and its calling card is leverage: up to 1000x on forex pairs, with lower caps on crypto and equities.
+It lists crypto, forex, commodities, and stock perps with pair-specific opening and closing fees, and its calling card is leverage: up to 1000x on forex pairs, with lower caps on crypto and equities.
 High leverage on low-volatility FX is a legitimate structure borrowed from traditional retail forex, but position sizes at the extremes are capped by vault capacity, and the vault-counterparty model means the pool profits when traders lose. gTrade earns its slot for the asset range and for surviving multiple market cycles; it shares the RWA niche with Ostium now rather than owning it.

 4. Apex Omni — the order book option